mikeldiazrodriguez/patterns_monforte/README.md

 # A predictive model for Palaeolithic sites: A case study of Monforte de Lemos basin (NW Iberian Peninsula): source code and data
-This repository contains data and code to enable reproducibility of the paper "A predictive model for Palaeolithic sites: A case study of Monforte de Lemos basin (NW Iberian Peninsula)"
+This repository contains data and code to enable reproducibility of the paper "A predictive model for Palaeolithic sites: A case study of Monforte de Lemos basin (NW Iberian Peninsula)".

 ## Repository structure
 /grids/ ... folder with the layers of the covariates used in GLM.